ygpark2/ygpark2.github.io/posts/2016/02/27/ielts_writing_prevention_cure.md

 ---
-title: "Prevention is better than cure".
-Researching and treating diseses is too costly so it would be better to invest in preventative measures
+title: "Prevention is better than cure.
+Researching and treating diseases is too costly so it would be better to invest in preventative measures"
 date: 2016-02-27T10:58:09+09:00
 published: true
 tags: ielts, writing, prevention, cure